lucywang0515/bimm143/README.md

 # Bimm143
-This repo is for my UCSD BIMM143 bioinformatics class.
+REPO for my BIMM143 bioinformatics class at UCSD.